hardikgulati96/Finoramic/README.md

 if all dependencies are installed it will print SUCCESS else it will give error in output log file generated every time.

+# Running the tool
+go to tool folder using terminal and type  <strong>python Dependency_tool.py</strong>